usmanmusa1920/siwes/README.md

 A web based platform for `Student Industrial Work Experience Scheme` (SIWES).

 > **Note**
-> This project (source code) has been totally moved to dedicated secure private place.
-This mean there is no any code in here! meaning it is not an open-source unlike what it was before, in the early 2023.
+> This project (source code) has been totally moved to different place, it is no longer open-source unlike what it was before, in the early 2023.

 ```sh
                   ,--,